BonsaiDen/JavaScript-Garden/doc/timeouts.md

     foo();

-Not only does this encapsulate the `setTimeout` call, but it also prevents the stacking of calls from happening and it gives additional control since `foo` can now decide on its own whether it wants to run again or not.
+Not only does this encapsulate the `setTimeout` call, but it also prevents the stacking of calls and it gives additional control.`foo` itself can now decide whether it wants to run again or not.

 ### Manually clearing timeouts

-In order to remove set timeouts and intervals one has to use `clearTimeout` and `clearInterval` and supply to them the ID that was return by the corresponding `set` calls.
+Clearing timeouts and intervals works by passing the respective ID to `clearTimeout` or `clearInterval`, depending which `set` function was used in the first place.

     var id = setTimeout(foo, 1000);
     clearTimeout(id);

 ### Clearing all timeouts

-As there is no built in method to clear all timeouts or intervals, one has to use brute
+As there is no built in method for clearing all timeouts and/or intervals, it is necessary to use brute force in order to achieve this functionality.
-force:

     // clear "all" timeouts
-    for(var i = 0; i < 1000000; i++) {
+    for(var i = 1; i < 1000; i++) {
         clearTimeout(i);
     }

-Note that there might be even higher IDs then in the above example, so make sure to keep track of your timeout IDs, so you can avoid code such as the above.
+There might still be timeouts that are unaffected by this arbitrary number, it is therefore recommended to keep track of all the timeouts and intervals IDs instead.

 ### Things to avoid at all costs

 `setTimeout` and `setInterval` can also take a string as their first parameter.
-Do **not** make use of this feature, since it internally makes use of `eval`.
+This feature should **never** be used, since it internally makes use of `eval`.

     function foo() {
         // will get called